 Skip to content

-Starts with the lecture video
+Starts with Panopto lecture video

-Add a study path to every lecture.
+Add a study path to every Panopto lecture.

-Lecture-first · Source-aware · Check the source for detail
+Panopto-first · Source-aware · Check the source for detail

 Works with